jekymin8232/vitalguardai-com/Code_Manual_Code_Map_V43_8.md

 # VitalGuard AI V4.3.8 Code Manual & Code Map
 >
-> Explain the structure, flow, security controls, and responsibilities of the major logic blocks inside the single-file HTML application; 2) let a new reviewer find the right module quickly using stable Ctrl+F banners and line anchors;
+> let a new reviewer find the right module quickly using stable Ctrl+F banners and line anchors;

 **Table of Contents**